The Innate Immune Landscape of dMMR/MSI Cancers Predicts the Outcome of Nivolumab Treatment: Results from the Drug Rediscovery Protocol.

 RESULTS

-130 evaluable patients were enrolled with 16 different cancer types.
-CB was observed in 62% (95% CI: 53 - 70) with an OR in 45% (95% CI: 36 - 54).
-After a median follow-up of 14.5 months (95% CI: 13 - 19), median progression-free survival was 18 months (95% CI 9 - not reached) and median overall survival was not reached.
-While CB was not or only weakly associated with markers of adaptive immune cell infiltration, CB was strongly associated with expression of a broad set of innate immune receptors/ligands.
-This clearly contrasted findings in melanoma, where markers of adaptive immunity dominated the biomarker landscape.
+A total of 130 evaluable patients were enrolled with 16 different cancer types.
+CB was observed in 62% [95% confidence interval (CI), 53-70], with an objective response in 45% (95% CI, 36-54).
+After a median follow-up of 14.5 months (95% CI, 13-19), the median progression-free survival was 18 months (95% CI, 9-not reached), and the median overall survival was not reached.
+Whereas CB was not, or only weakly, associated with markers of adaptive immune cell infiltration, CB was strongly associated with expression of a broad set of innate immune receptors/ligands.
+This clearly contrasted findings in melanoma, in which markers of adaptive immunity dominated the biomarker landscape.

 PATIENTS AND METHODS

-Patients with dMMR/MSI tumors who exhausted standard-of-care treatment options were enrolled in the Drug Rediscovery Protocol (DRUP), a pan-cancer clinical trial that treats patients with cancer based on their tumor molecular profile with off-label anticancer drugs (NCT02925234).
+Patients with dMMR/MSI tumors who exhausted standard-of-care treatment options were enrolled in the Drug Rediscovery Protocol, a pan-cancer clinical trial that treats patients with cancer based on their tumor molecular profile with off-label anticancer drugs (NCT02925234).
 Patients received nivolumab (four cycles of 240 mg every 2 weeks, thereafter 480 mg every 4 weeks).
-The primary endpoint was clinical benefit (CB: objective response (OR) or stable disease ≥ 16 weeks).
-Whole-genome sequencing and RNA-sequencing were performed on pre-treatment tumor biopsies.
+The primary endpoint was clinical benefit (CB: objective response or stable disease ≥16 weeks).
+Whole-genome sequencing and RNA sequencing were performed on pretreatment tumor biopsies.

 CONCLUSIONS

 Nivolumab proved highly effective in advanced dMMR/MSI tumors.
-Expression of key innate immune receptors/ligands was the main predictor of good treatment outcome, contrasting findings in melanoma and strengthening the rationale for tumor-type specific biomarkers for guiding immunotherapy.
+Expression of key innate immune receptors/ligands was the main predictor of a good treatment outcome, contrasting findings in melanoma and strengthening the rationale for tumor type-specific biomarkers for guiding immunotherapy.

 More about this publication